KaleyraVideo/Video-iOS-SDK-Samples/UI-Customization-Example/README.md

 To let you build on physical devices, you should set *No* to  *Enable Bitcode* on **Build Settings** tab under **Build Options** section of your target settings.

-For initialize our SDK, start the call and chat modules and push the Bandyer View Controllers please refer to related [Bandyer SDK Wiki](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki) pages.
+To initialize our SDK, start the call and chat modules and push the Bandyer View Controllers please refer to related [Bandyer SDK Wiki](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki) pages.

 ### Global UI theme